 |dtmfterm||(defaults to true) If dtmfterm = false, the input is ignored; if dtmfterm = true, input immediately interrupts the recoding, and the name$.termchar shadow variable is set to the terminating digit.|

 The current VoiceXML 2.0 Last Call specification is unclear as to the proper handling of DTMF keypresses that terminate a recording.
-Until further clarification is available, the Plum Voice Platform will handle terminating DTMF by writing the keypress into the shadow variable name$.termchar.
+Until further clarification is available, Plum DEV will handle terminating DTMF by writing the keypress into the shadow variable name$.termchar.
 Other shadow variables available for <record> are name$.duration, name$.size, and name$.maxtime.
 The name$.utterance, and name$.confidence shadow variables are not supported.

 <?xml version="1.0"?> <vxml version="2.0"> <form> <record name="myrecording" beep="true"> <prompt> Please record a message after the beep. </prompt> <filled> You just recorded the following message: <value expr="myrecording"/> </filled> </record> </form> </vxml>